OpenCircuits/OpenCircuits/docs/Guides/AddingNewComponents.md

 I like to use [this editor/viewer from rapidtables](https://www.rapidtables.com/web/tools/svg-viewer-editor.html) because it is straightforward unlike a lot of other SVG editors out there.
 Copy the code above into there and modify `INPUT PATH HERE` to be the actual path ([read up on paths here](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths)).
 Some icons require more than just a path (i.e. circles and other neat shapes).
 You can edit these however you like, this is just some starter code.

-If you're making an analog component, put your itemnav SVG file into the site/public/img/analog/icons folder, where you will see additional subfolders for each category of component.
-For digital, site/public/img/icons.
+Put your itemnav SVG file into the  site/public/img/icons folder, where you will see additional subfolders for each category of component.

-Additionally, you'll need to add your component as an object in either the analognavconfig.json or the digitalnavconfig.json file.
+Additionally, you'll need to add your component as an object in digitalnavconfig.json file.
 The `"id"` field should be the same `"id"` used in the `@serializable` tag in `YourComponentName.ts`.
 The `"label"` field is what is shown underneath the component in the itemnav, and in the `"icon"` field you should put the path to your itemnav SVG file name.

 ## Canvas SVG file(s)